-Now that you have created a blank virtual disk files, the next step is to install an operating system to the virtual disk.
-You can install the operating system using with no manual intervention using easy install, choosing to install from either ISO image or CD\DVD drive.
+Now that you have created blank virtual disk files, the next step is to install an operating system to the virtual disk.
+You can install the operating system with no manual intervention by choosing to install through either ISO image or CDDVD drive.

 17. Select ‘Edit virtual machine settings’ from the command section.

 18. Select the hardware tab and select the CD/DVD (IDE) option.
 On the right window pane, select "Use ISO image file".